onzfonz/comp227/src/content/1/en/part1a.md

 - *src/index.css*

 as they are not needed in our application right now.
-If you use Webstorm's safe delete feature, you should not see any warnings about the files being used.
+If you use WebStorm's safe delete feature, you should not see any warnings about the files being used.

-If you do see warnings, then you way want to read [this future section about react version differences](/part1/a_more_complex_state_debugging_react_apps/#old-react).
+If you do see warnings, then you may want to read [this future section about react version differences](/part1/a_more_complex_state_debugging_react_apps/#old-react).

 #### Test our file watcher workflow